google-deepmind/strategicwm/README.md

 > The name `strategicwm` (or `swm` for short) stands for *strategic world models*.

-`swm` uses LLMs to aids users in automating the construction of formal **strategic world models**, e.g., game trees, simply from natural language descriptions.
+`swm` uses LLMs to aid users in automating the construction of formal **strategic world models**, e.g., game trees, simply from natural language descriptions.
 Utilities are provided for **visualizing** and performing **game-theoretic analysis** of these multi-agent interactions.